nikodunk/roomsolar/content/solar-kit/index.md

 #### 6) Will these work off-grid?

 No. These panels will only work when the grid is live.
 They will automatically disconnect if the grid goes out, as is mandated by all utilities in the USA.

+#### 7) Is there a battery?

+No. The electricity created goes straight into your home's electricity grid, and is used by devices 'behind your meter' that are drawing energy consistently, like your fridge, wifi, etc.

+#### 8) Can I sell the energy back to my utility?

+In theory, yes.
+But the permitting process is more complicated, so we'll leave this up to you.
+This 200W system designed to be small enough to be consistently used up by devices that are running on your home's grid during the day, so that it all gets used up and you don't have to worry about selling back to your utility and the regulation that comes with it.

+#### 9) Can I claim the tax rebate?

+Yes, this system qualifies for the 30% tax credit.
+So you can deduct 30% of the system's cost on your taxes if you qualify.